Hickory Farms Listserv

 - The purpose of the listserv is to encourage meaningful discussion of community-related topics among homeowners and residents.
 Participation in the listserv is a privilege and not a right.
-By subscribing to the listserv, participants agree to these rules and standards of etiquette as implemented and interpreted by the Board.
+By subscribing to the listserv, listserv members ("Members") agree to these Rules and Standards of Etiquette as implemented and interpreted by the Board.

 - The listserv is the property of the Board.
-The listserv is maintained, on behalf of the Board, by the volunteer Coordinator ("Coordinator"), who shall be one or more homeowners appointed by the Board.
+The listserv is maintained, on behalf of the Board, by a volunteer Coordinator ("Coordinator"), who is appointed by the Board.
 The Coordinator agrees to execute the decisions and directions of the Board as they relate to the listserv.
 The Board, by majority vote, may remove the Coordinator.
 When the Coordinator is replaced, he or she is expected to transition to a replacement Coordinator in an orderly fashion.

 - The listserv is for use by Hickory Farms homeowners and residents.
-Other individuals may be allowed to join, subject to the review of the Coordinator, provided that they supply reasonable justification to participate in community-oriented discussions.
-Memberships by such other individuals expire after one year, at which time the individual must reapply to the Coordinator to continue participation in the listserv.
+Other individuals may join, subject to review by the Coordinator, provided that they supply reasonable justification to participate in community-oriented discussions.

 - Only those persons who have subscribed to the listserv may send messages to the Hickory Farms listserv email address.

-- Postings that advertise a business or commercial activity (such as real estate sales, contractors seeking clients, etc.) are prohibited.
+- Emails that advertise a business or commercial activity such as real estate sales by agents, contractors seeking clients, etc. are prohibited.
+However, Members may post items for sale, including the sale of their home in Hickory Farms.
 Specifically allowed are postings by student residents who are offering services to their neighbors, such as lawn maintenance, baby sitting, and snow shoveling.

 - Discussion topics must relate to life in the Hickory Farms community.
 Other topics, including but not limited to religion, politics, jokes, spam and issues of a sexual nature are prohibited.
-The Coordinator may refuse a posting on his or her belief that it violates these rules and standards of etiquette.
+The Coordinator may reject a posting on his or her belief that it violates these Rules and Standards of Etiquette.

-- Personal disputes, or direct or indirect attacks on individuals (including Hickory Farms officials and the Coordinator), are not permitted on the listserv.
+- Personal disputes and direct or indirect attacks on individuals (including Hickory Farms officials and the Coordinator), are not permitted on the listserv.

-- However, discussions or criticisms of actions by the Board or the Architectural Control Committee are permitted, provided that they comply with paragraphs 8 and 9.
+- However, discussions or criticisms of actions by the Board or the Architectural Control Committee are permitted, provided that they comply with these Rules and Standards of Etiquette.